-Vibrant autumn colours painting our protected landscapes in the fall.
+Vibrant autumn colors painting our protected landscapes in the fall.

 Sunsets illuminating wetlands and lakes throughout our provincial parks system, like this one in Pierre Grey’s Lakes Provincial Park.

-Our forward facing staff!
-Meeting a passionate and dedicated Alberta Parks staff member in a visitor centre, around the campground, or out on the trails makes every trip better.
+Our forward-facing staff!
+Meeting a passionate and dedicated Alberta Parks staff member in a visitor center, around the campground, or out on the trails makes every trip better.

-Our "backyard luge" in Cypress Hill Provincial Park is a winter favourite for those with a need for speed.
+Our "backyard luge" in Cypress Hill Provincial Park is a winter favorite for those with a need for speed.